Welcome to today's edition of the Rush 24-7 podcast.

 No, they're supposed to do that in court.

-No lawyer lets a defendant speak uh in advance of the unreal.
+No lawyer lets a defendant speak in advance of it.

-And it just confirms my notion uh that that this is what you know, people think law enforcement never gets it wrong.
+And it just confirms my notion that this is what, you know, people think law enforcement never gets it wrong.

-Anyway, that there's a lot of stuff besides this immigration that I want to get to today.
+Anyway, there's a lot of stuff besides this immigration that I want to get to today.

-But a lot of people are asking me, Rush, what is this biometric card that the uh uh president was talked about?
+But a lot of people are asking me, Rush, what is this biometric card that the president was talking about?

 The key part of the system be a new ID card for every legal foreign worker.